The Fallen Leaf

 Upon her dead tears, hurried

-It was then when I bowed to kiss her steps
+It was then when I bowed to kiss her

 It was then when I fell to my death